pangeo-data/pangeo-eosc/EGI.md

   * `DNS name of the public interface of the FE node to generate the certificate` must be set to the one configure in [Step 1](#step-1-dns-name).
 * `Dask Data` tab:
-  * `Password for the Simple auth method in the Gateway`: please configure a secure password.
   * `Jupyterhub auth token`: please configure an auth token (e.g. with `openssl rand -hex 32` on Linux)
   * Use `Jupyterhub singleuser image` and `Jupyterhub singleuser image version`